 Just this morning I asked Mom what Dad's relationship was with his own father.
 It seems to me that mostly guys love guys differently... it's a guy thing.
 So I can't remember exactly how Dad loved his father.
 She said that they really loved each other and that there was a lot of mutual respect.
-Dad thought Grandpa was so very smart and it was sad that he left school after 3rd grade to work in the coal mines.
+Dad thought Grandpop was so very smart and it was sad that he left school after 3rd grade to work in the coal mines to help support the family.
 He could have been a lawyer, Dad said.

 When Grandpop came back home he'd lost some weight, due to all the drinking and not much eating.
 AND, he wanted to sell the house and move to Florida!
 (I kinda do remember this part and all the fuss about moving to Florida.)

 That's when he found out that the deed wasn't in his name but only Grandmas.
 You see, the house had belonged to her father, Pa, and when he died he left it to Ma, Grandma's mother.
 Then Ma left it to Grandma.
 And Grandma hated the heat so no moving to Florida!
 Things were rocky for a while between Grandma and Grandpa, but they loved each other so it all worked out in the end.
 Kinda, if you know what I mean;)

 Grandpa in Florida having too much fun!